ArvinCheung0313/Statistics-for-Data-Scientists-Notes/README.md

 ## 5 Classification
 ### 5.1 Naive Bayes
+Uses the probability of observing predictor values, given an outcome, to estimate what is really of interest: the probability of observing outcome Y = *i*, given a set of predictor values.

 ### 5.2 Confusion Matrix
 A confusion matrix is a 2x2 table that summarizes the prediction results on a classification problem.
 The number of correct and incorrect predictions are summarized with count values and broken down by each class.
 It can be used to calculate various measurements such as: accuracy, prevalence, specificity, sensitivity, precision, and recall.